hilverd/vagrant-ubuntu-oracle-xe/README.md

 will get an error

     ORA-00845: MEMORY_TARGET not supported on this system

 during the configuration stage.
-In the `Vagrantfile` 512MB MB is assigned.
+In the `Vagrantfile` 512 MB is assigned.
 Lower values may also work, as long as (I believe) 2 GB of virtual memory is available for Oracle, swap is included in this calculation.

+If you want to raise the default number of connections, say to 200, then according to [How many connections can Oracle Express Edition (XE) handle?] you should run

+    ALTER SYSTEM SET processes=200 scope=spfile

+and restart the database.

 [Vagrant]: http://www.vagrantup.com/